 Calculating the number of hours we spend sitting each day can be a scary reality check, but on average, Australian adults spend 39 hours per week doing sedentary activity.
 We spend the majority of our days moving between the bed, car, desk, chair and couch.
 With the Australian obesity epidemic continuing to grow, solutions need to be implemented at work to encourage more Australians to stand up, exercise and get healthy again!

-Michelle Bridges , Institute graduate, Personal Trainer and media personality, launched her own health challenge for the nation this year:
+Michelle Bridges, AIF graduate, personal trainer and media personality, launched her own health challenge for the nation:

-Rosemary Marchese , National Training Maestro for the Australian Institute of Fitness and also an expert on obesity is thrilled that Michelle Bridges is elevating awareness about SeDS in Australia:
+Rosemary Marchese, former Training Manager for the Australian Institute of Fitness and also an expert on obesity is thrilled that Michelle Bridges is elevating awareness about SeDS in Australia:

 Speaking on behalf of the Australian Institute of Fitness as a qualified personal trainer, Cameron Byrnes is also very concerned about this growing epidemic and says it’s easier to make an immediate change than you think.